HarshYadv5554/ScaleTrix/README.md

 - `GET /api/export/csv` - Export data as CSV
 - `GET /api/export/json` - Export data as JSON

+## Recommendation Logic (How it works)

+Behind the scenes, each answer you give is scored against all available packages (Starter, Basic, Advanced, Standard, Professional, Premium, Enterprise, Ultimate).
+For every question, your choice (A/B/C) adds a small number of points to each package based on things like home size, budget, monitoring needs, and installation preference.
+At the end of the quiz, the system simply picks the package with the highest total score and returns that as your personalized recommendation, along with a short explanation and feature list.

 ## Tech Stack

 **Backend:** Node.js, Express, Baileys, PostgreSQL